bitwarden/help/_articles/importing/import-data.md

 tags: [import]
 ---

 You can very easily import your data from an array of different password manager applications.
-Bitwarden supports importing data into your individual account from the following sources:
+Bitwarden supports importing data into your individual or Organization account from the following sources:

 - Bitwarden (json)
 - Bitwarden (csv)